Course

 Human Resources offered no help.

-The morale was dismal, and staff began to leave.
+Morale was dismal, and staff began to leave.
 During this time, to the horror of the staff, Jane committed suicide.
-The note she left cited personal issues, but also included the horrible work relationship she had with Mary as part of her reason.
-Staff felt responsible and guilty; they completely divided, making work a nightmare.
-Few resources were given to help with the situation, and many staff members left within the year; perhaps, an experienced manager may have been able to diffuse the situation differently.
+The note she left cited personal issues but also included the horrible work relationship she had with Mary as part of her reason.
+Staff felt responsible and guilty; they ultimately divided, making work a nightmare.
+Few resources were given to help with the situation, and many staff members left within the year; perhaps an experienced manager may have been able to diffuse the situation differently.

-This is an extreme example but one that illustrates what can happen without leadership at both the unit and senior management level.
-In situations of conflict, the most powerful weapon we have is control over our own behavior.
+This is an extreme example that illustrates what can happen without leadership at the unit and senior management levels.
+In conflict situations, our most potent weapon is control over our behavior.
 If there is a single contributory factor that reduces and eliminates negative conflict, it is trust.
-Our ability to trust each other greatly impacts our working lives, family interactions, and achievement of personal and organizational goals.
-To create trust, it is necessary to avoid aggressive behaviors and at the same time develop supportive behaviors where people are respected for what they are or what they believe in and are treated equally without bias or prejudice.
+Our ability to trust each other dramatically impacts our working lives, family interactions, and achievement of personal and organizational goals.
+To create trust, it is necessary to avoid aggressive behaviors and simultaneously develop supportive behaviors where people are respected for what they are or believe in and are treated equally without bias or prejudice.
 If a conflict develops at any level, it should be resolved with mutual benefit in mind (12).

 Quiz Questions